 ACCOMMODATIONS: You will stay at our Little Sand Bay Base Camp.
 At night you will sleep in a comfortable platform tent in a secluded area.
 Typically, there are 3 people per 4-person tent.
 Our Little Sand Bay Base Camp has very nice bathrooms and shower facilities with hot water.

-YOUR GROUP: The group size ranges from 10 to 18 participants, plus 2 or more Wilderness Inquiry guides.
+YOUR GROUP: The group size ranges from 6 to 12 participants, plus 2 or more Wilderness Inquiry guides.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
-Our trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however, most people pitch in where they can.
+Our Apostle Islands trips are cooperative adventures and people pitch in with camp chores as they are able.

 EQUIPMENT AND CLOTHING: If you are new to outdoor activities, you need not spend a lot of money on gear.
 Wilderness Inquiry will provide all necessary kayaking and camping equipment.
 All you need to provide is your personal gear, such as clothing and a sleeping bag.
 A detailed equipment list will be sent to you upon confirmation of your participation.
 If you need to borrow personal gear, that can be arranged at no additional fee.